BernardoAguayoOrtega/rl-trading-agent/README.md

   - Define a prompt template that describes the feature set and asks the LLM to suggest a strategy.
   - Use OpenAI's API (or a mock) to obtain the JSON response.
   - Validate the JSON against a Pydantic model (`StrategySpec`).
-  - **Add a sanity‑check step**: static analysis of the generated strategy code to ensure no look‑ahead bias, reasonable parameter ranges, and executable Python.
   - Convert the spec into a concrete `DynamicStrategy` class that inherits from `BaseStrategy`.
   - Add error handling for malformed LLM output.

 #### Chunk 2.3 – Optimiser
 - [ ] Implement `search/feature_strategy_search_agent.py` (or a thin wrapper).
-  - Set up an Optuna study with **multi‑objective** optimization: maximize Sharpe **and** minimize max‑DD (Pareto front or weighted scalarization).
+  - Set up an Optuna study with objectives: maximize Sharpe, minimize max‑DD.
   - In each trial, call `AutoFeatureEngine` → `FeatureBuilder` → `LLMStrategyGenerator` → fast back‑test.
-  - Store the best trial’s feature config and strategy spec **with a timestamped filename** (e.g., `feature_cfg_20250820_01.yaml`).
+  - Store the best trial’s feature config and strategy spec.
-  - Provide a CLI interface to specify number of trials, target metrics, random seed, and optional weighting between objectives.
+  - Provide a CLI interface to specify number of trials, target metrics, and random seed.

 #### Chunk 2.4 – PersistBest
 - [ ] Add helper `search/utils.py` (`save_best_config`).
   - Implement YAML serialization for the winning feature list.
   - Write the strategy JSON to a version‑controlled `strategies/specs/` folder.
   - Ensure the function is idempotent and creates backups of previous configs.
-  - **Maintain a config registry** (e.g., `configs/registry.csv`) that records each persisted config with its timestamp and performance metrics.

 #### Chunk 2.5 – RL Trainer (optional)
 - [ ] Use existing `training/train_ppo.py`.
   - Update the training script to read the latest `feature_cfg.yaml` and strategy spec.
   - Add a command‑line flag to skip training if only the search is desired.
   - Document how to resume training from a saved checkpoint.
-  - **Clarify training regime**: optionally train on the top‑N feature‑strategy combos returned by the optimiser.

 ### Chunk 3 – Supporting Components & Infrastructure